Capital Southwest (NASDAQ:CSWC) Stock Rating Lowered by Zacks Investment Research

-Zacks Investment Research cut shares of Capital Southwest (NASDAQ:CSWC) from a buy rating to a hold rating in a research report released on Thursday morning, Zacks.com reports.
+Zacks Investment Research cut shares of Capital Southwest (NASDAQ:CSWC) from a buy rating to a hold rating in a report published on Wednesday morning, Zacks.com reports.

 According to Zacks, “Capital Southwest Corporation is a venture capital investment company whose objective is to achieve capital appreciation through long-term investments in businesses believed to have favorable growth potential.
 The Company’s investments are focused on early-stage financings, expansion financings, management buyouts and recapitalizations in a broad range of industry segments.
 The portfolio is a composite of companies in which the Company has major interests as well as a number of developing companies and marketable securities of established publicly-owned companies. “

-CSWC has been the subject of a number of other research reports.
-B. Riley reaffirmed a neutral rating on shares of Capital Southwest in a research report on Monday, February 22nd.
-Raymond James lifted their price target on Capital Southwest from $19.00 to $20.00 and gave the stock an outperform rating in a research report on Wednesday, February 3rd.
-TheStreet raised Capital Southwest from a c rating to a b- rating in a research report on Tuesday, February 16th.
-Finally, Hovde Group initiated coverage on Capital Southwest in a research report on Friday, March 5th.
-They set an outperform rating and a $24.00 price target for the company.
-Two research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-The company presently has an average rating of Buy and an average target price of $20.00.
+Several other equities research analysts have also recently commented on CSWC.
+Hovde Group started coverage on shares of Capital Southwest in a research report on Friday, March 5th.
+They issued an outperform rating and a $24.00 price objective on the stock.
+B. Riley reiterated a neutral rating on shares of Capital Southwest in a research note on Monday, February 22nd.
+Raymond James lifted their price target on shares of Capital Southwest from $19.00 to $20.00 and gave the company an outperform rating in a research note on Wednesday, February 3rd.
+Finally, TheStreet upgraded shares of Capital Southwest from a c rating to a b- rating in a research note on Tuesday, February 16th.
+Two analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+Capital Southwest has an average rating of Buy and an average target price of $19.83.

 Capital Southwest (NASDAQ:CSWC) last posted its quarterly earnings data on Tuesday, February 2nd.
-The asset manager reported $0.45 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.41 by $0.04.
-The firm had revenue of $19.04 million during the quarter, compared to analysts’ expectations of $16.62 million.
-Capital Southwest had a positive return on equity of 10.17% and a negative net margin of 10.38%.
-On average, equities research analysts anticipate that Capital Southwest will post 1.67 earnings per share for the current fiscal year.
+The asset manager reported $0.45 EPS for the quarter, beating the consensus estimate of $0.41 by $0.04.
+The business had revenue of $19.04 million for the quarter, compared to analysts’ expectations of $16.62 million.
+Capital Southwest had a negative net margin of 10.38% and a positive return on equity of 10.17%.
+On average, equities research analysts predict that Capital Southwest will post 1.67 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, March 31st.
-Shareholders of record on Monday, March 15th were paid a dividend of $0.42 per share.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, March 31st.
+Stockholders of record on Monday, March 15th were paid a dividend of $0.42 per share.
 The ex-dividend date of this dividend was Friday, March 12th.
-This represents a $1.68 dividend on an annualized basis and a dividend yield of 7.18%.
 This is a positive change from Capital Southwest’s previous quarterly dividend of $0.41.
-Capital Southwest’s dividend payout ratio (DPR) is presently 107.01%.
+This represents a $1.68 annualized dividend and a dividend yield of 7.10%.
+Capital Southwest’s payout ratio is currently 107.01%.

-In related news, Director David R. Brooks acquired 1,500 shares of Capital Southwest stock in a transaction on Thursday, February 11th.
-The stock was acquired at an average price of $20.57 per share, for a total transaction of $30,855.00.
-Following the purchase, the director now owns 30,000 shares of the company’s stock, valued at approximately $617,100.
-The acquisition was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Company insiders own 7.35% of the company’s stock.
+In other news, Director David R. Brooks acquired 1,500 shares of the stock in a transaction dated Thursday, February 11th.
+The shares were bought at an average cost of $20.57 per share, for a total transaction of $30,855.00.
+Following the purchase, the director now directly owns 30,000 shares of the company’s stock, valued at $617,100.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+7.35% of the stock is owned by insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in CSWC.
-Sanders Morris Harris LLC increased its stake in shares of Capital Southwest by 2.9% in the 4th quarter.
-Sanders Morris Harris LLC now owns 865,717 shares of the asset manager’s stock valued at $15,366,000 after purchasing an additional 24,649 shares in the last quarter.
-Sound Income Strategies LLC increased its stake in shares of Capital Southwest by 21,401.8% in the 1st quarter.
-Sound Income Strategies LLC now owns 388,752 shares of the asset manager’s stock valued at $8,615,000 after purchasing an additional 386,944 shares in the last quarter.
-Van ECK Associates Corp increased its stake in shares of Capital Southwest by 20.8% in the 4th quarter.
-Van ECK Associates Corp now owns 278,376 shares of the asset manager’s stock valued at $4,941,000 after purchasing an additional 47,959 shares in the last quarter.
-Ares Management LLC increased its stake in shares of Capital Southwest by 3.3% in the 4th quarter.
-Ares Management LLC now owns 257,710 shares of the asset manager’s stock valued at $4,574,000 after purchasing an additional 8,294 shares in the last quarter.
-Finally, Confluence Investment Management LLC increased its stake in shares of Capital Southwest by 102.4% in the 4th quarter.
-Confluence Investment Management LLC now owns 132,596 shares of the asset manager’s stock valued at $2,354,000 after purchasing an additional 67,078 shares in the last quarter.
-Institutional investors and hedge funds own 30.87% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the company.
+FNY Investment Advisers LLC acquired a new position in shares of Capital Southwest during the 4th quarter worth about $30,000.
+Winslow Evans & Crocker Inc. acquired a new position in shares of Capital Southwest during the 4th quarter worth about $39,000.
+Nisa Investment Advisors LLC acquired a new position in shares of Capital Southwest during the 4th quarter worth about $44,000.
+Wells Fargo & Company MN grew its stake in Capital Southwest by 44.5% in the 4th quarter.
+Wells Fargo & Company MN now owns 5,789 shares of the asset manager’s stock valued at $103,000 after buying an additional 1,783 shares during the last quarter.
+Finally, Great West Life Assurance Co.
+Can grew its stake in Capital Southwest by 10.7% in the 3rd quarter.
+Great West Life Assurance Co.
+Can now owns 7,165 shares of the asset manager’s stock valued at $101,000 after buying an additional 691 shares during the last quarter.
+Institutional investors own 30.87% of the company’s stock.

 About Capital Southwest